 Where We Agree to Disagree

-The fake social media will say I don’t want you to read Dave’s book. #FAKENEWS, sad!
+The fake (social media) news will say I don’t want you to read Dave’s book. #FAKENEWS, sad!

-It’s possible an ego buoyed by a political correctness and a collection of participation trophies has made me soft.
+It’s possible an ego inflated by political correctness and a collection of participation trophies has made me soft.
 It’s not what Dave Ramsey said — other than the 12-percent investment returns he seems to have made up — it’s how he said it!

 The book offers reliable tips for building a plan to become completely debt free.
 If you follow his Baby Steps system, you will get out of debt.
 It’s not a matter of if, but when.
 This has been proven by Dave, whom as he likes to remind us in the book, is a multimillionaire, and thousands of his followers.